 MORE ABOUT FR.
 THOMAS KRENIK

 I grew up on a dairy farm near Montgomery, Minnesota.
 That town’s claim to fame is being the Kolache capital of the world.
 (A Kolache is a wonderful Czech pastry.)
 Being the oldest of ten children, it’s not surprising I learned early on the value of hard work and responsibility.
-My mother still lives on the farm with one of my brothers who does organic farming.
 We lost my father to cancer in the year 2000.
+My mother passed in early 2019 at the age of 92, having stayed on the family farm with one of my brothers who does organic farming.

 My education included seminary formation at our college and theological seminaries in St. Paul, Minnesota.
 My degrees include Master in Theology, Master in Spirituality, and Doctor of Ministry.

 In 1977 I was ordained a priest of the Archdiocese of St. Paul and Minneapolis.
 For twelve years I served as an associate pastor of four different parishes in the Twin Cities area.
 Then I served for ten years on the faculty of The Saint Paul Seminary in St. Paul as spiritual director.
 From 1999 to 2011, I served as the pastor of The Church of St. Richard in Richfield, a parish of 1000 households.
 Currently I am pastor of The Church of the Risen Savior, a parish of nearly 3000 households.
 It is a very vibrant, multi-cultural parish, with about 20% Latino parishioners.